MikeHorn-git/Arch-Osint/README.md

 * Osint tools arsenal from various categories and fields.
 * OVA VM.
 * Package Manager are Pacman and Pip3 only.
 * Pip3 limited usage for dependencies and tools.
+Pip3 is slower and can break Pacman.
 * Python dependencies are from Pacman / Aur.
 * Tools related to Osint for better experience like Privacy, Forensics and many more.